pat-jj/TagReal/README.md

 ### Dataset Downloading

-We use the datasets FB60K-NYT10 and UMLS-PubMed provided by CPL (Cong Fu, Tong Chen, Meng Qu, Woojeong Jin, and Xiang Ren.
-2019.
-Collaborative policy learning for open knowledge graph reasoning.
+We use the datasets FB60K-NYT10 and UMLS-PubMed provided by CPL (GitHub: https://github.com/INK-USC/CPL#datasets).
-The datasets can be downloaded from their GitHub repo: https://github.com/INK-USC/CPL#datasets).

 **Dataset generation process**: